 Babba C. Rivera, founder of Ceremonia

-Musical routine: I love tuning into Latin music after work, it makes my home feel like home and sort of puts an end to the work vibe.
+Musical routine: I love tuning into Latin music after work; it makes my home feel like home and puts an end to the work vibe.
 It’s nice to have that contrast.

 Go-to tunes: I actually love to just tune into some preexisting playlists, as it removes the need for active choices, which I feel like I have enough of in my workday.